Plan a Weekend Getaway to Mount Magazine State Park- the Highest Point in Arkansas

 Mount Magazine is open year-round.
 So, depending on what you’re planning to do, you can enjoy the park all year long.

-For summer adventures, hike earlier in the day to beat the heat.
+Summer: For summer adventures, hike earlier in the day to beat the heat.
 Most of the trails are in the shade.
-Be sure to pack bug spray.
+Be sure to pack bug/tick spray.

-Fall is always an incredible time of year to play in the Ouachitas to see the fall foliage.
+Fall: Is always an incredible time of year to play in the Ouachitas.
+The mountains are bursting with color.

-Winter is cooler but a great time to enjoy the scenic hikes.
+Winter: Is cooler but a great time to enjoy the scenic hikes.
 There are no bugs, and the days are shorter, so there is less time to explore.
-However, it does get cold here in the winter, so wear appropriate winter hiking clothes.
+However, it can get cold here in the winter, so wear appropriate winter hiking clothes.

 Is the park crowded?